Reading Time: 5 Minutes

 When helping clients assess themselves to create a Touchpoint Leak Traffic Light Report, we often find that people rate themselves highly based on having someone in their team who is good at a particular task – thereby having the Leak covered.
 In this post, I look at the difference between tools and skills to ask whether this is enough. ~ Bryony Thomas, Author | Watertight Marketing

 One of the key frameworks in the Watertight Marketing book is the Thirteen Touchpoint Leaks.
-These are the areas in a buying journey that my research over the last decade most businesses leave money on the table by not having effective marketing in place.
+These are the areas in a buying journey at which, my research over the last decade, shows most businesses leave money on the table by not having effective marketing in place.
 To get to a priority plan, we develop a traffic light report of these leaks using key assessment questions.

 For example, for Leak 2 – Poor On-Boarding, we will ask how new customers are welcomed.
 You might answer that your account managers are really good at this, and they have it covered.
 It’s great that you have skilled account managers.
 But, what we’re asking is are they also equipped with tools.
 In this example, these tools might include a welcome checklist and nicely designed welcome pack.
 At Leak 4 – No Gateway, a skill might be someone who’s great at writing pitches and proposals.
 A tool here would include a proposal template, copy library and a selection of pre-designed diagrams and images for use in proposals.